Is 610 a Good Credit Score?

 What Does a 610 Credit Score Mean?

-So what does a below-average credit score of 610 mean?
+So what does a credit score of 610 mean?
 First, understand why your credit score is important.
 It’s a numerical representation of your credit history.
 It distills into one number factors such as your history of paying bills on time, how long you’ve had credit, how many accounts you’re able to maintain at once, and whether you’re actively seeking new credit.

 When you apply for a loan, lenders will look at this score to help them determine your creditworthiness.